clugg/sm-json/README.md

 ```

 ### Pretty Printing
-You can enable pretty printed encoded JSON by passing `true` as a parameter.
+You can enable pretty printed encoded JSON by passing `JSON_ENCODE_PRETTY` as an option.
 You can customise pretty printing by manually updating the `JSON_PP_*` constants in [`addons/sourcemod/scripting/include/json/definitions.inc`](addons/sourcemod/scripting/include/json/definitions.inc#L49-L51).

 ```c
 JSON_Array child_arr = new JSON_Array();